Sign In Register

 Is Boone a Good Place to Live?

-Based on current data, Boone receives an overall livability score of 3.8 out of 5.0, earning a grade of B+.
-Key strengths include low unemployment, affordable housing, a low poverty rate, high health insurance coverage.
+Based on current data, Boone receives an overall livability score of 3.1 out of 5.0, earning a grade of B. Key strengths include low unemployment, low crime rates, affordable housing, abundant sunshine.
+Areas to be aware of include a high uninsured rate.
 Boone offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs